moby/moby/docs/reference/commandline/dockerd.md

-      --containerd-namespace string           Containerd namespace to use (default "moby") --containerd-plugins-namespace string   Containerd namespace to use for plugins (default "plugins.moby") --cpu-rt-period int                     Limit the CPU real-time period in microseconds for the parent cgroup for all containers
-      --cpu-rt-runtime int                    Limit the CPU real-time runtime in microseconds for the parent cgroup for all containers
-      --cri-containerd                        start containerd with cri
+      --containerd-namespace string           Containerd namespace to use (default "moby") --containerd-plugins-namespace string   Containerd namespace to use for plugins (default "plugins.moby") --cpu-rt-period int                     Limit the CPU real-time period in microseconds for the parent cgroup for all containers (not supported with cgroups v2) --cpu-rt-runtime int                    Limit the CPU real-time runtime in microseconds for the parent cgroup for all containers (not supported with cgroups v2) --cri-containerd                        start containerd with cri
       --data-root string                      Root directory of persistent Docker state (default "/var/lib/docker") -D, --debug                                 Enable debug mode
-      --default-address-pool pool-options     Default address pools for node specific local networks --default-cgroupns-mode string          Default mode for containers cgroup namespace ("host" | "private") (default "host")
+      --default-address-pool pool-options     Default address pools for node specific local networks --default-cgroupns-mode string          Default mode for containers cgroup namespace ("host" | "private") (default "private")
       --default-gateway ip                    Container default gateway IPv4 address --default-gateway-v6 ip                 Container default gateway IPv6 address --default-ipc-mode string               Default mode for containers ipc ("shareable" | "private") (default "private")